Back

 Finalize financial aid, complete loan entrance counseling & submit remaining paperwork

-Over the summer you will also want to finalize your financial aid plans.
+To prepare for the start of classes, you will also want to finalize your financial aid plans.
 Be sure that Ursuline has received your FAFSA and that you have reviewed your financial aid offer.
 Complete any additional paperwork requested on your offer (extra copies can be found here) and complete your entrance loan counseling if needed.

-Your first invoice will be emailed to your Ursuline email in July or after your classes are schedule, whichever comes first.
+Your first invoice will be emailed to your Ursuline email usually 2-4 weeks before the semester starts or after your classes are scheduled, whichever comes first.

 Grab your textbooks!
 Its the first day of school!